propertyhive/WP-Property-Hive-Template-Assistant-Add-On/README.txt

 Updating should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.0.30 =
+* Added option to set search form controls such as location and property type as new multi-select control type

 = 1.0.29 =
 * Added setting to apply search results CSS to all pages so layout chosen effects shortcodes etc throughout site